CoralVentures/coral_flutter/docs/coding_style_guide.md

 # Then when it asks you, enter the name of your cubit in PascalCase, but don't include the suffix `Cubit`
 # E.g. User, FooBar
 ```

+### Naming Conventions

+**Class**: UserCubit, FooBarCubit

+**Folder**

+Cubits will be placed inside of `lib/blocs/cubits/` directory and all cubits will be siblings.
+Reminder, use the `coral_cli` to generate your cubits.

+### Methods should return Void

+As a design choice, we are using Cubits to be the single source of truth for an entity's state.

+For example, we may have a UserCubit that gets passed around between multiple Blocs.
+To prevent each Bloc from accidentally keeping track of some of the UserCubit's state, we simply make all of the UserCubit method calls return `void`, and the Cubit will update its internal state instead.